Milo1885/Tease-AI/README.md

 # Changelog - Patch 46

+9/14 2:52 am - Fixed bug where the Domme, Contact 2 and Contact 3 caused System Message loop when joining and leaving the chat room

 9/14 2:37 am - Fixed bug where wishlist preview image was not being handled correctly, causing a "cannot locate image url provided" error

 9/14 2:23 am - Fixed bug where the code for Hold The Edge taunts was pointing to the wrong location